olm1ghty/dbd-hook-counter/README.md

 ## Features
     - Fully automatic
-    - Has manual controls if you don't like automatic tracking
+    - Has manual mode if you don't like automatic tracking
     - Hook counter
     - DS timer
     - Off-hook endurance timer
-    - Supports 16:9 and 16:10 aspect ratios
+    - Supports any resolution with 16:9 and 16:10 aspect ratios
     - Only visible in the match, hides itself in the menu
-    - Doesn't trigger anti-cheat (we don't hack into the game's memory, we're just using visual data)
+    - Doesn't trigger anti-cheat (because we're not cheating, the app is strictly client-side)
     - Doesn't breach EULA (it's as legal as putting a note on the screen)

 ## How to use